 Summary Report

-The Curriculum Committee Chair will prepare, a summary report consisting primarily of the curriculum proposals with the designated action taken by the Committee and sumbit it to the Provost and Vice President of Academic Affairs, for further action, who will subsequently approve, disapprove, modify, or refer back to the Committee for further study the recommendations of the Curriculum Committee.
-The Provost and Vice President of Academic Affairs will submit all proposals that require approval by the FSW Board of Trustees and/or SACSCOC.
+The Curriculum Committee Chair will prepare, a summary report consisting primarily of the curriculum proposals with the designated action taken by the Committee and submit it to the Provost for further action, who will subsequently approve, disapprove, modify, or return to the Committee for further study.
+The Provost will submit all proposals that require approval by the FSW Board of Trustees and/or SACSCOC.
 Once signed by the Provost and Vice President of Academic Affairs, the curriculum decisions can be implemented and the Summary Report will be uploaded to the document manager.

 Curriculum Committee Membership